 The Australian Competition and Consumer Commission is continuing to work with industry to reduce the risk of serious injuries and deaths of children swallowing coin-sized lithium button batteries.

-The effort comes as the ACCC joins consumer product regulators in Europe, Asia, North and South America and New Zealand in an international effort to alert the global community to the deadly dangers button batteries pose to young kids, as part of the Organisation for Economic Cooperation and Development’s (OECD) International Awareness Week on Button Battery Safety, running 16-20 June.
+The effort comes as the ACCC joins consumer product regulators in Europe, Asia, North and South America and New Zealand in an international effort to alert the global community to the deadly dangers button batteries pose to young kids, as part of the Organisation for Economic Cooperation and Development’s (OECD) International Awareness Week on Button Battery Safety, running 16 to 20 June.

 “If a baby or young child swallows a button battery, it can lodge in the child’s throat and cause a chemical reaction, which can burn through the oesophagus in just a few hours,” ACCC Deputy Chair Delia Rickard said.